 To Enlarge Images – Right Click Image then Open in a New Tab.

-There are as MANY Ways to Feed your Swans as there are Pond.
+There are as MANY Ways to Feed your Swans as there are Ponds.

 “Try This” and then “Try That”..
 (Sound Familiar)